Oswaldo Castro: Translator/reviser of words and memories: the writing of a novel

 Castro moved from visibility to anonymity with ease, for his true love had always been language.
 From now on his work would lack name recognition and acquire a job number.
 He translated and revised FAO documents, working papers, and books in the fields of diplomatic correspondence, nutrition, economics, statistics, and forestry in Rome until 1956, and in budgetary matters for the Fifth Commission for the United Nations back in New York until the end of 1962.
 Then returning once more to Rome he revised papers on economics and statistics for FAO's 1962–1963 budget.
 His last work was designated as Job D6420/S 7–54545, a 250-page Spanish translation of G. W. Chapman's "A Manual on Establishment Techniques in Man-made Forests" FAO, FO:MISC/73/3, 1973.
 Residing in Europe in semi-retirement, he began to write his memories of the "corner of the tropics" where he was born in the form of a narrative adumbrating magic realism a full year before the term hit mainstream, and narrowly missing the full impact of the Latin American Boom.
 Now, vivid in his mind, the colors, sounds, smells, tastes, songs, words, dreams, of his youth splash his narrative with vibrancy.
 "That multifaceted experience of a town and a people when pulsed by the harmony of inspiration, becomes a veritable score that everyone can hear... and the writer feels empty or frustrated if he has not fulfilled the tacit duty of setting it down ... in a book....
 And this is how, it seems to us, La mula ciega, was born...," Spanish writer and translator, José Méndez Herrera, wrote in the prologue to the novel's first edition.
-He interweaved the fabric of his narration with multiple threads of sayings, proverbs, and aphorisms: seventy six, to be exact, which later Professor Fancisco Soldevilla from the University of California extracted for a critical study.
-Influenced by the English literature of his time, specifically Henry Miller and John Cleland's then recently-published Fanny Hill, he introduced a thread of erotica, not often seen in Spanish letters.
+He interweaved the fabric of his narration with multiple threads of sayings, proverbs, and aphorisms: seventy six, to be exact, which later Professor Francisco Soldevilla from the University of California extracted for a critical study.
+Influenced by the English literature of his time, specifically Henry Miller and John Cleland's then recently published Fanny Hill, he introduced a thread of erotica, not often seen in Spanish letters.
 He tested the waters by reading his material to friend Luis Coloma Silva, who had been Ecuador's Representative to the U. N. in the late '50s.
 Coloma's response, "How is your project... going?
 I hope you soon decide to publish, I harbor the certainty of its success, for the new focus on "real reality" is set in pure and nimble language and all this in an environment of exuberant, tropical color.
 Full speed ahead, then!
 There's no time to lose!" encouraged him to proceed.
 He published La Mula Ciega in November 1970 in Madrid.
 To his dismay, whole passages were cut; and even so, Franco's Editorial Management Office of the Ministry of Information and Tourism banned the novel, prohibiting its distribution in Spain and its territories, and any sales transaction in pesetas.
 A few copies reached Latin America at the author's expense.
 Spanish editor Alfaguara, with whom arrangements had been made before censorship was unable to distribute.
 The free-fall from enthusiasm to dismay is reflected in Uruguayan critic H. Alvarez M.'s words: "With this novel filled with passion, fantasy, and color, this Ecuadorian writer residing in Spain is revealed as one of the most outstanding creators of contemporary Ecuador," followed in the very next issue by: "The work presents undeniable esthetic, thematic, and stylistic values and constitutes a courageously defined and valuable account of what we deem to be daily occurrences carefully studied by the author...
 Perhaps because of these values, because of the crudeness of its language, because of the honesty of its approach, the book in question has just been banned in Spain, victim of another outrage, impossible to understand in this century."
 Perceiving his work as mutilated, he meticulously glued back the expurgated passages, in a vain attempt to make it whole again.